 We're also digging up information on Baikal, the supposed codename for the Note 8 that refers to a Siberian lake - the lake deepest in the world.

 TechRadar’s take: Note 8 may launch in late September, with a late October release date.
 That's six months after the S8 and S8 Plus.
 It would give Samsung more time to run extra safety tests.
 There's a chance that the company will want it out sooner to fill the void of new Note phones on sale, but we're unlikely to see anything sooner than autumn.

 Samsung Galaxy Note 8 screen

-Samsung could always test the waters with a foldable Note 8 variant, much like it tested curved screens with the Samsung Galaxy Note Edge.
-But we've been hearing word of a new phone called the Samsung Galaxy X, and that's a more likely approach sometime after 2017.
+At best, next year's Samsung Galaxy Note 9 could test the waters with a foldable variant, much like it tested curved screens with the Samsung Galaxy Note Edge.

 Samsung Galaxy Note 8 design